cossio/diffRBM/README.md

 Python module to train a Differential RBM (DiffRBM), as described in the paper

-> Learning the differences: a machine learning approach to predicting antigen immunogenicity and T-cell receptor specificity
+> Bravi, Barbara, et al. "Learning the differences: a transfer-learning approach to predict antigen immunogenicity and T-cell receptor specificity." bioRxiv (2022): 2022-12.

 Usage of this repo or modifications derived from it should cite the above publication.